izderadicka/audioserve/README.md

 However it brings bit more complexity into the program.
 Here are main things to consider:

 - On start audioserve scans and caches collection directories.
 If it is first scan it can take quite some time (depending on size of collection, can be tens of minutes for larger collections).
 Until scan is complete search might not work reliably.
 Also on running audioserve you can enforce full collections rescan by sending signal `sigusr1` to the program.
-- Content of the cache is influenced by several program arguments, namely `--tags`, `--tags-custom`, `--ignore-chapters-meta`, `--no-dir-collaps`, `--allow-sym-link`, `-chapters-duration`, `--chapters-from-duration`.
-If audioserve is restarted and some of these arguments is changed, it may not be reflected in the cache (as cache is updated only when mtime of some file/directory changes and updates are local to directory changed).
-In this case you'll need to force full reload of cache manually - either by sending `sigusr1` signal to program, or starting with `--force-cache-update` argument, which enforces full cache reload on start.
+- Content of the cache is influenced by several program arguments, namely `--tags`, `--tags-custom`, `tags-encoding`, `--ignore-chapters-meta`, `--no-dir-collaps`, `--allow-sym-link`, `-chapters-duration`, `--chapters-from-duration`, `read-playlist`, `--collapse-cd-folders`, `cd-folders-regexp`, `no-natural-files-ordering`.
+If audioserve is restarted and some of these arguments is changed, it should start full collection cache reload.
+- In some cases it may happen that cache will become incosistent with file structrure in collection.
+Then you'll need to force full reload of cache manually - either by sending `sigusr1` signal to program, or starting it with `--force-cache-update` argument, which enforces initial full cache reload.
-- audioserve is watching for collection directories changes (using inotify on linux) so if you change something in collection - add, change, rename, delete folders/files - changes will propagate to running audioserve automatically - you will just need to wait a small amount of time - like 15 secs, before changes are visible in the program.
+- by default audioserve is watching for collection directories changes (using inotify on linux) so if you change something in collection - add, change, rename, delete folders/files - changes will propagate to running audioserve automatically - you will just need to wait a small amount of time (app.10 seconds you can modify this by argument `changes-debounce-interval`, however too small value may lead to inefficient handling of changes ), before changes are visible in the program.
 For large collections you should increase the limit of inotify watchers in linux:

 ```shell
 cat /proc/sys/fs/inotify/max_user_watches